Manitou Experience for Boys

 All campers are required to take a bus to camp.
 Buses will be available from Newton, MA, Brunswick, ME, Augusta, ME, and Portsmouth, NH.

-We have nurses on staff and medical centers within 10 minutes drive from camp.
+We have nurses on staff and medical centers within a 20-minute drive from camp.

 There are toilets, sinks, showers, and electricity in the cabins.